Danack/Bristolian/docs/explanations/development_committee_rules.md

 > The updated Code was considered by the Audit Committee on 16 March 2020 where it was endorsed and recommended to Full Council for adoption.

-Although it's true that the updated "Member code of conduct" was discussed at the [Audit Committee on the 16th of March 2020](https://democracy.bristol.gov.uk/ieListDocuments.aspx?CId=134&MId=5915&Ver=4), that debate did not include any changes in 'debate and decision process'.
+Although it's true that the updated "Member code of conduct" was discussed at the [Audit Committee on the 16th of March 2020](https://democracy.bristol.gov.uk/ieListDocuments.aspx?CId=134&MId=5915&Ver=4), that debate did not include any changes in 'debate and decision process', so those haven't been 'endorsed and recommended to Full Council'.

 ### Did someone forget to attach documents?

-It seems the intention was to 'slip in' the changes to the 'debate and decision process' at the full council on 21st May 2020, as the overview does say that they should be there
+It seems the intention was to 'slip in' the changes to the 'debate and decision process' at the full council on 21st May 2020, as the overview documents does imply that it should be there.

 Did the Monitoring Officer simply forget to attach the documents for that particular change?